+Acadia National Park and Mount Desert Island have a rich legacy of science, from ancestral knowledge of the Wabanaki to work by 19th century naturalists and 20th century scientists.
+This history provides a valuable baseline from which to measure the effects of climate change.
 Landscape of Change is a collaborative project to publish and compile historic records on birds, pollinators, water temperature, sea levels, and weather, with the goal of identifying trends in the Acadia region.
+But more help is needed to collect new data to compare to the past.
+Join us!

 Acadia National Park has a rich legacy of scientific activity.
 The Mount Desert Island Historical Society cares for an important collection of historic natural history notes recorded by a group of students from Harvard known as the Champlain Society.
 These students spent a decade in the 1880s exploring island ecosystems and documenting their findings.
 The first three summer camp logs of the C.S. were published as the 2021 Chebacco, edited by Schoodic Institute science communication specialist Catherine Schmitt.